PhilipSkinner/string-format/readme.md

 # Elemental String Formatter

-Can be used standalone, though this library was developed to add missing functionality into the (Elemental Low-code platform)[https://elementalsystem.org].
+Can be used standalone, though this library was developed to add missing functionality into the [Elemental Low-code platform](https://elementalsystem.org).

 This library provides the ability to format strings in the same way as String.Format in .NET.